Egg drop soup: Laotian cuisine

 Mee ka tee is a Laotian red curry and coconut milk egg drop noodle soup.

 European cuisine

+Italy

 In Italy, stracciatella, a version made with egg and parmesan cheese, is popular, as is zuppa pavese, consisting of broth into which slices of stale bread and poached eggs are placed.

+France

 In France, tourin, a garlic soup, is made with egg whites which are drizzled into the soup in a similar way to how traditional egg drop soup is made.

+Spain

 In Spain, the similar and traditional sopa de ajo ("garlic soup") uses egg whites to thicken the broth in a similar way.